XenyxNZ/Arma-3-Performance-Guide/README.md

 	* Enable this to prevent the game from loading the world for display in the background, unnecessarily consuming resources.
 * Skip logos at startup
 	* Enable this to disable the splash screens during start up, allowing you to get into the game faster.
-* Parameter file
-	* Enables the ability to read parameters from a text file.
-Essential for the **Parameters file** section of this guide, otherwise leave disabled.
 * CPU count
 	* Only recommended for use if you wish to *limit* how many cores the game has access to, otherwise when unchecked the game will use all available physical cores.
 * Extra threads